StarStrider23/python_solar_system/README.md

 ## Scenario 1

 The first part is about simulating the Solar system only.
 The interval of simulation is said to be 100 years.
-The gif below confirms that the trajectories of the celestial bodies in the Solar System are simulated correctly as we observe elliptical orbits around the Sun
+The gif below confirms that the trajectories of the celestial bodies in the Solar System agree qualitatively with the expected orbits as we observe elliptical orbits around the Sun

 <img width="2400" height="1600" alt="scenario_1" src="https://github.com/user-attachments/assets/feb80948-b99e-4e1e-bcdd-08b8e434c868" />

-The animation does look decent as .
-The orbit of the Uranus, however, seems to cease to go through the same points as the planet goes for its second turn.
-This might be a case with all planets.
-A closer look at the inner planets confirms it.
-The Sun, which had no velocity whatsoever, starts to slowly swirl upwards which causes a shift in all orbits, but specifically in the orbits of the inner planets since they are closer and less heavier.
-This means that the whole system is not in equilibrium.

-Obviously, this simulation is a simplification of reality as there're many more factors that affect the Solar system gravitationally.
-Nevertheless, the simulation does a pretty good job.

 ## Scenario 2

 In this part, a Sun-like star appears somewhere between the Earth and the Neptune.
 It has a velocity such that it'd 100 years for the star to cross the ecliptic (in this case, the distance which is equal to 2 perihelion of the Neptune).
 The direction of its motion is chosen such that it avoids a head-to-head collision with the Sun, but rather goes somewhat to the side so that it passes the Sun as close as the Earth does (roughly).
-As the initial coordinates of the star are chosen randomly every simulation shows a different picture, yet all of them have a common feature - a total disrupture of the system as some planets fly away from the Solar system.
+As the initial coordinates of the star are chosen randomly every simulation shows a different picture, yet all of them have a common feature - a total disruption of the system as some planets fly away from the Solar system.
 This is a fascinating, but not a surprising result.
 The gif below demonstrates the consequences of such a scenario.

 <img width="2400" height="1600" alt="scenario_2" src="https://github.com/user-attachments/assets/ccae72be-74c3-41e8-ac46-03758af85c68" />

+# Discussion

+The results show that the numerical model successfully reproduces the expected behaviour of the Solar system, with the planets following approximately elliptical orbits around the Sun.
+The second scenario demonstrates how the introduction of a massive passing star can significantly disturb this otherwise stable system, causing some planets to be ejected.
+The different outcomes between simulations are due to the random initial position of the passing star.

+The model is a simplified representation of the Solar system, as it is restricted to two dimensions and relies on several assumptions regarding the initial conditions and the passing star's trajectory.
+Nevertheless, the simulations effectively demonstrate the complex and sensitive nature of gravitational interactions and the usefulness of numerical methods for studying them.